Tom Sayers: Challenges heavyweight fighters

-At this stage of his career, men of his own size considered Sayers just too dangerous to fight.
-Finally and in desperation, he took the bold step of challenging a leading heavyweight.
-According to Alan Lloyd in "The Great Prize Fight" and Alan Wright in "Tom Sayers: the last great bare-knuckle champion", this decision was driven by John Gideon.
-John Gideon was a gentleman 'bookie' with influential and wealthy connections.
-He took a liking to Sayers after watching him fight Langham and stepped forward to become Sayers' manager.
-He would guide Sayers through the most successful part of his career as the two men became firm friends.

 In convincing Sayers to challenge the heavyweights, Gideon was breaking convention.
 The convention – though it was never a formal rule – was that men fought others of their own size, and few gave him much chance against the highly regarded Harry Paulson.
 Paulson was shorter than Sayers by an inch but was described as "a perfect Hercules in the torso, weighing 12st.
 7lb. in hard condition."
 Sayers, however, was undaunted, and in January 1856, a convincing victory raised him to a new level.

 Sayers' next two fights were with Aaron Jones in the early months of 1857.
 The first contest ended in a draw after 62 rounds of fighting but Sayers won the subsequent bout on 10 February 1857.
 According to the boxing chronicler, Fred Henning: "this battle brought the plucky Brighton Boy still nearer to the coveted title, and it was evident that giving away weight made very little matter to him and he proved by his conquering of the two heavy weights that he must have some chance for the Championship, so his friends were determined that he should have a try when the opportunity offered itself".